By Marcia Braden

 The reason this information is important is that it forms the basis for intervention and individual educational programming.
 Individuals with Fragile X syndrome require targeted educational treatment in order to access their abilities.
 Specific strategies that use strengths to learn is a win for both the individual with Fragile X syndrome and the teaching staff.

 Creating an Effective IEP

 The IEP is a legal contract between the school district and parents or guardians.
 The related services necessary to meet the needs and goals will also be determined at the IEP meeting.
-It is important for parents to consult the Consensus Documents, written by a number of experts in the field, in order to advocate for their children.
+It is important for parents to consult the consensus documents, written by a number of experts in the field, in order to advocate for their children.

 Using Interests to Motivate Learners

-Individuals with FXS often struggle with motor planning and visual motor deficits.
+Individuals with Fragile X syndrome often struggle with motor planning and visual motor deficits.
 Those deficit areas make handwriting very difficult and frustrating.
-Using programs that utilize a context such as the writing strand of the Logo Reading program along with commercially made curriculum Handwriting Without Tears (HWOT), can help to build writing skills.
+Using programs that utilize a context such as the writing strand of the Logo Reading System along with commercially made curriculum Handwriting Without Tears, can help to build writing skills.